Keeping prenatal patients safe during the COVID-19 pandemic

 - Social distancing is enforced throughout the clinic.

 Prenatal care is the health care women get when they are pregnant; it is the foundation for a healthy pregnancy and a safe delivery.

 When you are expecting, you need this special care and attention to make sure you and your baby are healthy and strong.

 A team of experts, including our Women’s Health Coordinator, offers comprehensive care from conception to postnatal care, ultrasound, and childbirth service at St. Joseph Hospital.

 What happens a prenatal exam?

 Your first prenatal appointment will probably be a long one.
 Your provider will give you a complete checkup and will check your blood and urine to confirm the pregnancy and calculate your due date.
-Depending on how far along you are, your doctor may also perform your first ultrasound to check the baby’s heartbeat.
+Depending on how far along you are, your doctor may also perform your first ultrasound.